 where hTx and hRx are the height of the transmitter (Tx) and receiver (Rx) respectively and are expressed in m. d is the distance between the Tx and Rx and is expressed in km. f is the frequency and is expressed in MHz.

-The log-normal distributed shadowing with standard deviations is applied to the pathloss calculated.
+The log-normal distributed shadowing with the corresponding standard deviation is applied to the pathloss calculated.

 This propagation model is used to calculate terminal-terminal interference and takes account of shadowing losses due to objects between the two terminals, but does not explicitly account for any loss from near-field objects, such as the person carrying the equipment.